Skip to content

 The Strongest Case Against

-The councils condemned adoptionism because it severs the link between God and humanity that makes salvation possible.
-If Jesus is merely a human being whom God elevated, then the incarnation did not happen — God did not actually enter human nature.
+The councils condemned adoptionism because, in the Trinitarian reading, it severs the link between God and humanity that makes salvation possible.
+The Trinitarian argument runs: if Jesus is merely a human being whom God elevated, then the incarnation did not happen — God did not actually enter human nature.
 And if God did not enter human nature, then the patristic logic of salvation collapses: it is God’s union with humanity, not merely God’s approval of a human, that heals the breach between Creator and creation.
-An adopted Christ can be an inspiring example, but he cannot be what Athanasius called the bridge between God and the world.
+On this account an adopted Christ can be an inspiring example, but he cannot be what Athanasius called the bridge between God and the world.
+(The adoptionist and Biblical Unitarian counter: God the Father saves through the faithfulness of his exalted Son — the bridge is God’s action, not the Son’s metaphysical nature.
+See Acts 4:12 within the framework of “God raised him,” and 1 Timothy 2:5: “one mediator between God and men, the man Christ Jesus,” with Hebrews 10:12 picturing the priestly work of that man.)

 What the New Testament Actually Says